 Each of these factors alone don’t always constitute a sports car, and so we first need to go through each one to find out why and how they work together to make what insurers would deem a sports car, and how this kind of insurance differs from normal car insurance.

-The 4 Sports Car Criteria For Insurance Purposes
+4 Things That Make A Car A Sports Car For Insurance Purposes

 1. A Small Body